 Reveals are a great way to add interesting design elements to a bare wall — they give any room in which they’re installed a sleek, modern and unique quality.
 They announce to visitors of those rooms that, hey, the finisher who installed these things means business.
 And by creating this effect using Trim-Tex’s popular Architectural Reveal Bead, chances are, the final product will look far more expensive and time-consuming than it actually was for a pro finisher to get it done.

-Here are a few tips on how to best handle using Reveal Bead to wrap around corners, or when coming to a full stop.
+Here are a few tips on how to best handle using this eye-catching vinyl solution, both to wrap around corners and when coming to a full stop within the wall.

 First off, Architectural Reveal Beads must be installed before any corner bead it will touch, to ensure accurate and clean transitions.
 When hanging your drywall (or cutting slots to place the Reveal Bead into), make sure to allow for a 1/16” gap between the drywall and the recessed section of the reveal, as seen above.
 This will grant you a little wiggle room to level the bead within the wall.